 - a voice and vote in TRAIL current and future directions

-Each organization shall designate at least one Member Representative to serve as the official contact and voting representative of the organization.
+- Each Institutional Member shall designate at least one Member Representative to serve as the official contact and voting representative of the organization.

 IV.
 Steering Committee